<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 • Cost per Result / Cost per Lead / Cost per Conversion

-• Cost per thousands (CPM) - Price for 1,000 impressions
+• Cost per thousand (CPM) - Price for 1,000 impressions

 • Days and Times when most followers are online